zopefoundation/zc.relationship/src/zc/relationship/README.txt

   that match my query?" and is particularly useful for low-level usage of the index data structures;

+- `findRelationships` asks the same question, but returns an iterable of relationships rather than a set of tokens;

 - `findValueTokenSets` asks "what are the value tokens for this particular indexed name and this relationship token?" and is useful for low-level usage of the index data structures such as transitive query factories; and